gpeterson406/Greenwood_Book/_book/08-multipleLinearRegression.md

         (over 0.5 is possibly influential and over 1 is definitely influential).

 \indent While not a condition for use of the methods, a note about RA and RS is useful here in considering the scope of inference of any results.
+\index{scope of inference}
-To make inferences about a population, we need to have a representative sample.
+To make inferences
+about a population, we need to have a representative sample.
 If we have randomly assigned levels of treatment variables(s), then we can make causal inferences to subjects like those that we could have observed.
 And if we both